jesseskinner/hover/README.md

-# Hoverboard
+# Hover

-A very lightweight (anti-gravity?) data model and [Flux](https://facebook.github.io/flux/) store with actions and a state change listener.
+Hover is a very lightweight (anti-gravity?) data store with actions and a state change listener.

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]